 The Comprehensive Assessment of School Environment School Climate Survey is a National Study of School Evaluation (NSSE) product that consists of 43 short, multiple-choice statements.
 This climate instrument asks individuals to indicate how they personally feel about the climate of their middle school.
-The instrument provides subscores on each of the following ten dimensions:
+The instrument provides subscores on each of the following ten dimensions: 1. parent and community-school relationships,

 - 2. student behavior values,

 - 3. guidance,

 - 4. instructional management,

 - 5. student activities,

 - 6. teacher-student relations,

 - 7. security and maintenance,

 - 8. administration,

 - 9. student academic orientation, and

-10. student-peer relationships.
+- 10. student-peer relationships.
 (Kelley, et al., 1986)